-Business analysts make a slightly higher salary than data analysts.
-The average salary for a business analyst is $79,133.
-A data analyst, on the other hand, earns an average of $60,208 per year.
-Both professions can put themselves on a data scientist career path, in which case they can set themselves up for a salary of $100,560.
+The earning potential for both jobs is very similar, but business analysts make a slightly higher salary on average than data analysts.
+The average salary for a business analyst is $63,886.
+On the other hand, a data analyst earns an average salary of $63,442 per year.

-Similarity: Working with Data
+Similarity: Data Analysis